HieuJamesNg204/spring-api-demo/README.md

     }
 }
 ```
-## Step 4: Update controllers
+## Step 3: Update authentication controller
-Update `AuthController` to add new endpoints for email and password change.
+Add new endpoints to the authentication controller in order to refresh tokens and log out.
 **controller/AuthController.java**
 ```java
 package com.hieujavalo.spring_api.controller;